srampinogroup/coding-in-chemistry/README.md

   of molecular systems solving Newton's equation through the Verlet algorithm
-- `cda/` -- Write a program for performing charge-displacement (CD) analysis of electron charge redistribution
+- `cda/` -- Write a program for performing charge-displacement (CD) analysis of an electron charge redistribution